opendocsg/slw-judgments-backfill/2016_SGHC_56/report.md

 52     As for the non-capital charge which involved not less than 3.56 grams of diamorphine, I imposed an imprisonment term of six years, with effect from the date of his remand on 9 October

 2010\.
 I noted that s 322(2) of the Criminal Procedure Code (Cap 68, 2012 Rev Ed) (“CPC”) provides that a death sentence must be carried out despite a pending sentence of imprisonment.
-I also noted that the starting point for first-time offenders (which is broadly proportional to the quantity of diamorphine) as laid down by Sundaresh Menon CJ in his framework for appropriate benchmark sentences for trafficking in diamorphine in _Vasentha d/o Joseph v Public Prosec utor_ [2015] 5 SLR 122 at [47] was 6–7 years’ imprisonment for 3–5 grams of diamorphine trafficked.
+I also noted that the starting point for first-time offenders (which is broadly proportional to the quantity of diamorphine) as laid down by Sundaresh Menon CJ in his framework for appropriate benchmark sentences for trafficking in diamorphine in _Vasentha d/o Joseph v Public Prosec utor_ <span class="citation">[2015] 5 SLR 122</span> at [47] was 6–7 years’ imprisonment for 3–5 grams of diamorphine trafficked.
 No caning was imposed as the accused was more than 50 years of age: s 325(1)( _b_ ) of the CPC.
 The sentence of six years is on the lenient side as I did not adjust the sentence upwards for the fact that the accused would not be liable for caning.

 53     I also ordered the exhibits to be disposed of after his appeal has been dealt with.